cloudmesh-community/book/chapters/cloud/arch.md

   protection, including network, operating system, and application security needs.

-An overview of the architecture is shown in the diagram from the Cloud Security Alliance.
+An overview of the architecture is shown in the diagram from the cloud Security Alliance.
 See @fig:csa-arch

 ![Cloud Security Alliance Reference Architecture [Source](https://downloads.cloudsecurityalliance.org/initiatives/tci/TCI_Reference_Architecture_v2.0.pdf)](images/csa-architecture.png){#fig:csa-arch}